 Writer’s block is a phony, made up, BS excuse for not doing your work.

 When it comes down to it, writing is work.
-If you’re blogging for your online business, you need to put in the work to make it successful no matter how creative you’re feeling.
+If you’re writing for your business, you need to put in the work to make it successful no matter how creative you’re feeling.